Designing Robots to Help Women: SPECULATION

-Currently, in Sweden, one obstacle to preventing rape through adopting new technologies comes from the legal system.
-For example, the European Parliament, in its recent "Artificial Intelligence Act", has banned real-time detection, on the basis of the potential for mistakes.\footnote{https://www.europarl.europa.eu/news/en/press-room/20240308IPR19015/artificial-intelligence-act-meps-adopt-landmark-law} More concretely, in an urban environment with surveillance cameras, it is not permitted to detect rape in real time and alert police.
-Rape must happen first--everyone is required to wait--then the images can be used, after judicial approval is obtained.
+Challenges include legislation and processing of evidence.
+For example, the European Parliament, in its recent "Artificial Intelligence Act", has banned real-time detection, on the basis of the potential for mistakes.\footnote{\href{europarl.europa.eu/news/en/press-room/20240308IPR19015/artificial-intelligence-act-meps-adopt-landmark-law}{europarl.europa.eu/news/en/press-room/20240308IPR19015/artificial-intelligence-act-meps-adopt-landmark-law}} More concretely, in an urban environment with surveillance cameras, it is not permitted to detect rape in real time and alert police.
+Rape must happen first--everyone is required to wait--then images can be used, after judicial approval is obtained.
 As such, currently much of the potential use of AI is lost, and the integrity of victims is not upheld.
-Thus, here the challenge seems to be not merely technical but also political.
 While it's clear that current recognition systems are imperfect, various examples of working real-time systems exist, not just in pacemakers and brakes, but also employing computer vision, from Tesla cars doing real-time inference from cameras, to real-time pixelization of faces on television.
-Furthermore, a basis exists for how to handle imperfect recognition in standards such as SOTIF (ISO/PAS 21448).\footnote{https://www.iso.org/standard/77490.html} Thus, an example of a prototype of how robots could detect and prevent crime in real-time at an early stage could also be useful as a way to affect thought regarding legislature.
+Furthermore, a basis exists for how to handle imperfect recognition in standards such as SOTIF (ISO/PAS 21448).\footnote{\href{https://www.iso.org/standard/77490.html}{https://www.iso.org/standard/77490.html}} Thus, here the challenge seems to be not merely technical but also political; a prototyping example of how robots could detect and prevent crime in real-time at an early stage could also be useful as a way to affect thought regarding legislature.